morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/3-transaction-fees-on-morphism.md

 ```

-The amount of L2 gas used depends on the particular transaction that you're trying to send.
-Thanks to EVM equivalence, transactions typically use approximately the same amount of gas on Morphism as they do on Ethereum.
+The amount of L2 gas consumed depends on the particular transaction in question.
+Due to EVM equivalence, transactions typically use approximately the same amount of gas on Morphism as they do on Ethereum.

 ## The L1 data fee

-Morphism differs from Ethereum because all transactions on Morphism are also published to Ethereum.

-This step is crucial to the security properties of Morphism because it means that all of the data you need to sync an Morphism node is always publicly available on Ethereum.
+Morphism diverges from Ethereum in that it also commits all transactions to Ethereum’s blockchain.
+This step is crucial to Morphism’s security model, ensuring the data necessary to synchronize a Morphism node is always publicly available on Ethereum, thereby classifying Morphism as a true Layer 2 solution.

-It's what makes Morphism an L2.

-Users on Morphism have to pay for the cost of submitting their transactions to Ethereum.

-We call this the **L1 data fee**, and it's the primary discrepancy between Morphism (and other L2s) and Ethereum.
+Users on Morphism cover the costs associated with transmitting their transactions to Ethereum.
+This is referred to as the L1 data fee, and it's the primary cost discrepancy between Morphism (or other L2s) and Ethereum.

-Because the cost of gas is so expensive on Ethereum, the L1 data fee typically dominates the total cost of a transaction on Morphism.
+Due to Ethereum’s higher gas costs, the **L1 data fee** typically constitutes the majority of a transaction’s total cost on Morphism.

 This fee is based on four factors: